Missed Child Support Payments in Australia? Your Legal Options Explained

 Option 1: Contact Services Australia for Enforcement

-• Bank account deductions: Withdrawing money from the payer’s accounts
+• Bank account deductions: Withdrawing funds directly

 They may also:

-• Report unpaid debts to credit agencies
+• Report outstanding child support debt to credit reporting agencies

 Option 2: Registering a Private Agreement With the Court